 Pendo is a comprehensive product management platform built for product teams.
 The platform combines rich customer and user analytics with the ability take action and increase customer engagement, thereby enabling teams to continuously improve their product experience.
 With Pendo, organizations are able to reduce the product development waste and increase customer acquisition and retention.

 Punchbowl Software is a Boston based company that provides a sophisticated web application for end-to-end invitation, event and party planning needs.
 The Company's proprietary design studio is part of a tailored workflow, which provides flexibility and optionality at each step of the event planning process.
 The solutions are provided direct to consumers as well as white-labeled to other commerce sites.
 The company was founded by software and user interface experts, who have prior management experience at Adobe Systems and Bose Corporation.
+Contour exited the investment in January 2020 through a recap transaction.

 Quirky was a New York City based company that uniquely harnessed the crowd sourcing capabilities of the internet to accelerate the creation, development and launch of consumer products.
 With the help of a global community, the company was able to rapidly design, manufacture and distribute products.
 The Company's algorithms recognized all significant contributors and awards a share of the product's gross profit to them.